Home

 Favorite authors these days are Terry Pratchett, Lois McMaster Bujold, and Timothy Zahn.
 I like worlds that are fully built, with vistas just over the horizon that you know are there but can’t fully explore; characters who are real and three-dimensional, who are allowed to really fail and fail hard; and speculative premises that make you consider things you never thought before.

 Why do I do it?
-Well, because I love the worlds I have created and the characters I’ve peopled them with, and I want to invite others in to enjoy them.
+Because I love the worlds I have created and the characters I’ve peopled them with, and I want to invite others in to enjoy them.
 And I hope you do.